-Our assessment of current performance would suggest that previous investment in access, success, attainment and progression has seen improvements in recruiting mature students and students from low participation neighbourhoods.
+The assessment of current performance would suggest that previous investment in access, success, attainment and progression has seen improvements in recruiting mature students and students from low participation neighbourhoods.
 The number of students with a disability has also increased in the past three years.
 The main gaps in performance for Petroc are:

-- The percentage of quintile one students in 2017/18 has fallen in comparison with quintile two, thereby identifying a gap in access proportions.
-There is also a decrease in the proportion of 18 year olds within quintile one. - There is a 15.00pp gap in the proportion of 18 year old students from deprivation quintile one at Petroc in comparison with the population. - Access for part time, mature students is below 2017/18 national data with Petroc's recruitment of 80 percent compared with 87.4 percent nationally.

-- Granular analysis of specific under-represented groups has identified that a 20.0pp gap exists between continuation for students in quintiles 3, 4 and 5 in comparison with quintiles 1 and 2. - There is a performance gap in attainment of good degree outcomes for the intersection of disabled and mature students and will be a targeted area of improvement within this plan. - There is a college priority on reviewing progression to skilled employment or further studies.
-At present there is limited data to identify gaps in specific under-represented groups.
-This dataset can be small in size, so Petroc will set up a tool to monitor and evaluate the impact of interventions such as bursaries and other activities on these groups. - A requirement for improved data and analysis of access, success and progression for care leavers in order to identify gaps in performance and outcomes.
+- 1. The percentage of quintile one students in 2017/18 has fallen in comparison with quintile two, thereby identifying a gap in access proportions.
+There is also a decrease in the proportion of 18 year olds within quintile one. - 2.
+There is a 15.00pp gap in the proportion of 18 year old students from deprivation quintile one at Petroc in comparison with the population. - 3.
+Access for part time, mature students is below 2017/18 national data with Petroc's recruitment of 80% compared with 87.4% nationally. - 4.
+Granular analysis of specific under-represented groups has identified that a 20.0pp gap exists between continuation for students in quintiles 3, 4 and 5 in comparison with quintiles 1 and 2. - 5.
+There is a gap in continuation between those not known to be disabled compared with disabled is closing with a 7.0pp gap in 2016/17, however this is above the 1.0pp gap for all HEI's so represents an area for targeted improvement. - 6.
+There is a performance gap in attainment of good degree outcomes for the intersection of disabled and mature students and will be a targeted area of improvement within this plan. - 7.
+A requirement for improved data and analysis of access, success and progression for care leavers in order to identify gaps in performance and outcomes.